fireeye-ops/cache/resume.md

 individual site performance reviews.
 I also make [public announcements][] on our [network status forums][] for extended downtime issues.

-**Highlight**: I provided significant assistance in migrating the architecture of our shared/reseller servers from 32-bit to 64-bit.
+**Highlight**: I was an important asset in migrating our shared/reseller servers from 32- to 64-bit.

 ## Projects